syvvu/HappyCook/README.md

 - Backend: Node.js, with data stored in MongoDB (hosted on Heroku)

 I manually gathered recipe data and stored it in a Google Sheet.
 To integrate this data into the app, I used an API key to pull the information and subsequently stored it in MongoDB.

-### Try It Out 🚀

-If you'd like to run it locally:

-1. Clone the repo.
-2. Run `npm install` to install the necessary packages.
-3. Finally, `npm start` will get the frontend up and running.

-## A Bit About Me 🎓

-I'm diving into the world of software engineering, and every bit of feedback or advice can help me grow.
-If you've got suggestions for Happy Cook or want to chat about coding, web development, or even the best pasta recipes, reach out!
-- Email: sswu@ucsd.edu